logicmonitor/lm-cloud-resource-inventory/README.md

 * The AWS script may take up to an hour as it needs to check per service, per region, for accessible resources.
 By default all regions are included.
 It is recomended to use the *-r* regions parameter to limit the scope to regions you are actively utilizing to reduce the overall run time of the script.

 **Azure**
 * Depending on how many subscriptions are being counted the script typically takes around 2-3 minutes per subscription.
-By default all subscriptions are included.
-Subscriptions can be specified using the *-s* parameter.
+By default all subscriptions and resource groups are included.
+Subscriptions can be specified using the *-Subscriptions* parameter as a comma separated list of subscriptions.
+Resource Groups can be specified using the *-ResourceGroups* parameter as a comma separated list of resource groups.

 ## How to run the provided scripts?